 J. P. Bell and his wife live in Fayetteville, Arkansas.
 J.P.'s early years were spent on a farm along Clear Creek in the Ozark mountains of northwestern Arkansas.
-He has called northern Montana his "adopted" second home since 1975 when he spent two years working in the northwestern part of the state.
+He has called northern Montana his "adopted" second home since 1975 when he and his wife spent several years working along the Rocky Mountain Front in the northwestern part of the state.

 In 1958, as a child, J.P. and his family traveled by train from Arkansas to northern California on Santa Fe's "San Francisco Chief."
 From that time forward, railroads and the American landscape through which these trains passed captured his imagination.
 His love of wilderness grew as he hiked in the intermountain West and canoed rivers of the Ozarks.

 J. P. Bell’s first book, published by Voyageur Press in 2006, is "Steam Trains, A Modern View of Yesterday’s Railroads."
-This 192-page book of 23 photo-essays gives the viewer a broad cansvas of steam railroading across the U.S. and Canada over the past 30 years.
-J.P.'s most recent book is "Ghost Train, Images from America's Railroad Heritage."
-This book is done in hardcover and covers 23 different railroad related stories.
+This 192-page hardcover book of 23 photo-essays paints a broad picture of steam railroading across the U.S. and Canada over the past 30 years.
+J.P.'s most recent book is "Ghost Trains, Images from America's Railroad Heritage."
+This book is also done in hardcover and tells 23 different railroad related stories from the past.
 It was published in April 2014 by Chartwell Books.
 Both books are available in bookstores across the country and from online booksellers.